Pince-nez: Oxford spectacles

 The difference between Oxford spectacles (or "Oxfords" for short) and the pince-nez is not frequently drawn.
 The style was supposedly developed in the 19th century when a professor at Oxford University accidentally broke off the handle from a pair of lorgnette spectacles and reputedly affixed two small nose-pads to the frame and found that he could use the tension in the folding spring to perch them on his nose, though the authenticity of the story has never been verified.
 Oxfords are descended from the lorgnette, as early examples of them often had handles in addition to nose-pads.
-In style Oxfords are much like the C-bridge as the tension is provided by a flexible, sprung piece of metal; however, they also resemble the astig, as the spring connecting the two lenses is distinct from the nose-pieces.
+In style Oxfords are much like the C-bridge as the tension is provided by a flexible, sprung piece of metal; they also resemble the astig, however, as the spring connecting the two lenses is distinct from the nose-pieces.
 Oxfords were popular in Europe and the Americas up until the 1930s.